 November 4, 2017: Sue Makes John Cleese Laugh (By Proxy).
 Tonight, John Cleese did a live, in-person appearance in the city where I live.
 At the meet-and-greet afterwards, I told him I'd attended the opening night of Monty Python Live (Mostly) at the O2 Arena, with my friend Sue, who'd been one of Benny Hill's "Angels" for many years — and that afterward, when I asked her what she thought of the show, she praised the dancing and choreography, but said, "Benny would have never done anything so raunchy!"
 And at that, John Cleese, one of the great masters of humor in the English language, chuckled and said, "What a lovely story.
 I might use that."

 October 2017: Sue's Island Intermission.
 Sue's recently returned from a trip to the Canary Islands.
 She writes, "Had a lovely hol, weather was 28 degrees, got suntan, went down in a submarine to see fish, a bit scary but enjoyed it."
-In addition, there's something in the works which I'm not yet at liberty to mention.
-Until then, watch this space!

 May 29, 2017: Sue's Alpine Adventure, or, Sue "Alps" Herself.
 Last month, Sue returned from a trip to Mont Blanc, on the border between France and Italy.
 See Sue's Travels for her remarks, and Photo Scans for a few photos from this trip.